ledokku/ledokku/CONTRIBUTING.md

 ### Create a new migration

 To create a new database migration, first edit the `schema.prisma` file with the changes you would like to do.
 Then connect to the server docker container `docker-compose run server bash`.
-To apply the latest migration to the PostgreSQL database `yarn prisma migrate dev --preview-feature`.
-Finally to regenerate the prisma client with your latest changes run `yarn prisma generate`.
+To apply the latest migration to the PostgreSQL database `npm run prisma:migrate dev --preview-feature`.
+Finally to regenerate the prisma client with your latest changes run `npm run prisma:generate`.

 #### Removing migration you created

 In case you have created a new database migration and want to remove it, don't remove the files as it will cause data mismatch.
-Instead run `yarn prisma migrate down`.
+Instead run `npm run prisma:migrate down`.

 ## Style Guide

 To format the code automatically we use [prettier](https://prettier.io/).
-Run `yarn prettier` after making any changes to the code.
+Run `npm run prettier` after making any changes to the code.

 ## License